knightq/when_easter/README.md

 Ever wondered when will Easter (or Passover, if you prefer) be next year?
 No worries, use when_easter!

-It's still being developed and refactored, so beware ;)
+It's still being developed and refactored, so beware ;) Binaries work well though.
 ### Install
 	$ gem install when_easter